cks2903/FabaBaseGenotypeConverter/README.md

 Step 1:

 Open the command line and navigate to the folder where you want the conversion to take place.
-Your input genotype file downloaded from FabaBase should be in the same folder.

 Clone the github repository to the location:
 ```
 git clone https://github.com/cks2903/FabaBaseGenotypeConverter.git

 ```

 Step 2:

 Create the needed environments by typing: